passyEche/javascriptProbs/README.md

- #javascriptProbs
 A challenging problem at that.